 - The importance of the number of previous owners

 - Maintenance costs

-- Questions you need to ask the owner when buying a second-hand car
+- Questions you need to ask the owner when buying a used car in Hong Kong

 1. Select a second-hand car with few previous owners

 It’s critical to focus on the number of previous owners of a second-hand car.
 In Hong Kong, it’s actually one of the key factors that will determine the resale value.